Jeb Flesch

 Jeb Flesch (born February 21, 1969) is an American former college football offensive guard who played for the Clemson Tigers.
 He was a consensus All-American in 1991.

 Early life

 Jeb Flesch was born on February 21, 1969.
 He attended Morrow High School in Morrow, Georgia.

 College career

 Flesch played college football for the Clemson Tigers of Clemson University.
 He was a four-year letterman from 1988 to 1991.
 He led the team in knockdown blocks with 72 in 1991 while also helping Clemson lead the ACC in total offense.
 He was named a consensus All-American for his performance during the 1991 season.
 Flesch was also named first-team All-ACC in 1991.
 He started 45 games, of all which were consecutive, during his college career.
 His 45 starts were the second most of any offensive lineman in school history.
-Flesch was the second Clemson lineman to earn consensus All-Americsn honors, the first being Harry Olszewski in 1967.
+Flesch was the second Clemson lineman to earn consensus All-American honors, the first being Harry Olszewski in 1967.
 Flesch was inducted into Clemson's athletics hall of fame in 2016.